-The Jim Moran School of Entrepreneurship will accept its first students at the Tallahassee and Panama City campuses in fall 2017.
+The Jim Moran School of Entrepreneurship accepts students at the Tallahassee and Panama City campuses.
 Students at either campus will be able to major in commercial entrepreneurship.
-Tallahassee students will have the additional option of social entrepreneurship.
-Although the school will begin with two majors, the goal is to expand the curriculum to other areas of entrepreneurship.
+Tallahassee students will have the options to major in commercial entrepreneurship, social entrepreneurship or retail entrepreneurship.
+Our goal is to expand the curriculum to other areas of entrepreneurship.

 The Jim Moran School offers students case-study learning while providing opportunities for innovative, hands-on application.
 Students will take introductory courses in entrepreneurship and specialized courses in technology commercialization, strategy formulation, organizational design and venture finance.
 The curriculum is designed by full-time faculty and Entrepreneurs in Residence (EIRs).
 They will teach students team project planning and how to launch, manage and generate income from a venture.
 The foundation of the Jim Moran School is its creative and dynamic interdisciplinary entrepreneurship curriculum.